Particular/docs.particular.net/nservicebus/dependency-injection/index.md

 ## Plugging in

 If a specific library is not already supported, then create a plugin using the `IContainer` abstraction.
-Once this is created and registered, NServiceBus will use the custom container to look up its own dependencies.
+Once this is created and registered, NServiceBus will use the custom dependency injection to look up its own dependencies.

 partial: custom